 Pay Difference by Location

-For those looking to make money, Business Intelligence Directors in Seattle enjoy an exceptional pay rate, 19 percent above the national average.
-Business Intelligence Directors can also look forward to large paychecks in cities like New York (+15 percent), San Francisco (+13 percent), Houston (+12 percent), and Jacksonville (+11 percent).
-Location is a huge contributor to overall pay, with Business Intelligence Directors in Chicago take home the lowest salaries, earning a whopping 35 percent less than the national average.
-Not at the bottom but still paying below the median are employers in Philadelphia and Tampa (11 percent lower and 10 percent lower, respectively).
+For Business Intelligence Directors, working in the bustling city of Seattle has its advantages, including an above-average pay rate.
+Business Intelligence Directors can also look forward to large paychecks in cities like New York (+16 percent), San Francisco (+14 percent), Houston (+13 percent), and Jacksonville (+11 percent).
+Location is a huge contributor to overall pay, with Business Intelligence Directors in Chicago earning a whopping 35 percent below the national average.
+Employers pay around 10 percent less in Philadelphia and 9 percent less in Tampa, below-median salaries for those in this field.

 Related Job Salaries